Streak continues: Tua, Dolphins hold off Giants, win 20-9

+Tagovailoa watched Ford catch the ball and began jumping around in celebration, punching the air.
+He had made something out of nothing — just as the Miami Dolphins have out of what was once a train wreck of a season.

-MIAMI GARDENS, Fla.
-(AP) — Tua Tagovailoa threw a pair of short touchdown passes, and the Miami Dolphins extended their winning streak to five games by topping the New York Giants 20-9 on Sunday.
+A team that was once 1-7 and falling apart is now 6-7 and brimming with confidence.
+Tagovailoa threw a pair of short touchdown passes, and the Dolphins extended their winning streak to five games by topping the New York Giants 20-9 on Sunday.

+“I’m glad we won, but I think there’s a lot of things that we left out there on the field, a lot of plays that we wish we’d have back,” Tagovailoa said.

-Isaiah Ford and Mack Hollins had the scoring grabs for Miami (6-7), which has shaken off a 1-7 start.
-Jaylen Waddle had nine catches for 90 yards for the Dolphins, and rookie Jaelan Phillips had two more sacks — giving him five in his last two games.
+Mack Hollins had the other scoring grab for Miami.
+Jaylen Waddle had nine catches for 90 yards for the Dolphins, and rookie Jaelan Phillips had two more sacks — giving him five in his past two games.

 Tagovailoa completed 30 of 41 passes for 244 yards and the two scores.